 Thales DIS (Digital Identity and Security division) has substantial operations across five sites in the UK and already employs over 500 staff in the country.

-Thales DIS has been proud to serve the UK government since 2012 through the provision of secure cards and data processing systems via the DVLA contract.
+Thales DIS has been proud to serve the UK government since 2012 by providing secure cards and data processing systems via the DVLA contract.

 This includes:

-- the UK Biometric Residence Permit (BRP) card, issued by Home Office to non-EU nationals, shares some key features with electronic passports, such as a polycarbonate card body and a contactless chip which complies with the same technical and data management specifications as those used in electronic passports.
+- The UK Biometric Residence Permit (BRP) card, issued by Home Office to non-EU nationals, shares some key features with electronic passports, such as a polycarbonate card body and a contactless chip which complies with the same technology and data management specifications as those used in electronic passports.

 - Smart Tachograph cards issued by the UK authorities